wagnercateb/votebem/doc/WINDOWS_DEV_SETUP.md

 ### Step 6: Initialize Database

-Run Django migrations to set up the PostgreSQL database.
+Run Django migrations to set up the MariaDB database.
 You can use either method:

 **Method 1 (Recommended)**: Using the migration script
 ```cmd